What Is Negging? Signs, Examples and How to Respond

 Sometimes, we say unpleasant things that hurt our loved ones.
 And the best way to correct these errors is to ensure we don’t repeat these mistakes.

-When someone insults you under the guise of a compliment, question, constructive criticism, be careful because they try to destroy your self-esteem.
+When someone insults you under the guise of a compliment, question, or constructive criticism, be careful because they are trying to destroy your self-esteem.

-Tony Strong, in his book, overcoming negative emotions and self-sabotaging thoughts, reveals tactics and ways to live a life full of contentment and happiness.
+Annie Chapman, in her book overcoming negative emotions and self-sabotaging thoughts, reveals tactics and ways to live a life full of contentment and happiness.

-To know how to respond to negging, here are some ways to respond:
+To know how to respond to negging, here are some ways to react:

 1. Don’t return insults

 To stop negging, you have to avoid trading insults with them.
 If you notice your partner masks insults with compliments, questions, etc., don’t come down to their level by reciprocating.